Ghanaian Women's Social Leadership Program

 The Ghanaian Women’s Social Leadership Program aims to provide a committed group of Ghanaian women in mid-level positions within civil society organizations with the skills and support needed to lead transformational change in their communities and society at large.

-The program is part of the Ghana Wins!
-Project initiated by New York University, Fundación Mujeres Por África, Banco Santander, and the University of Ghana.
-Ghana Wins! seeks to develop and promote leadership skills for Ghanaian women in the key sectors of healthcare, education and civil society.
+The program is part of Ghana Wins!, a partnership-driven program delivered by New York University, with support from Fundación Mujeres Por África, and Banco Santander, and the University of Ghana.
+Ghana Wins! aims to strengthen the capacity of Ghanaian women as leaders in the key sectors of healthcare, education and civil society.

-Attending the Leadership Institute in New York City midway through the program will offer participants another opportunity to build robust knowledge and skills for advancing community change.
+Participants are invited to attend a Leadership Institute in New York City midway through the program as an opportunity to continue building robust knowledge and skills for advancing community change.

-Finally, the program will culminate in a closing summit that both brings together the various elements of the yearlong experience and offers a chance to network with an incoming cohort of dynamic women leaders in Ghanaian civil society.
+The program culminates in a closing summit that brings together the various elements of the yearlong experience and offers an opportunity to celebrate the accomplishments gain during the year.

-The program will cover in full all participant expenses including training costs, travel and lodging.
-Please refer to the Program Benefits for details.
+The program covers in full all participant expenses including training costs, travel and lodging.